LLNL/mpibind/tutorials/llnl/README.md

 binds each OpenMP thread to the hardware.
 If a user sets the number of threads, mpibind honors the request, but it may not be the optimal number.
 In other words, do not set the number of OpenMP threads unless you know what you are doing.

 Let's review some examples starting with the default behavior in Flux and moving to mpibind.

 <details>
 <summary>

 ```
-$ flux mini run -N1 -n2 -o mpibind=off ./mpi+omp-tioga
+$ flux run -N1 -n2 -o mpibind=off ./mpi+omp-tioga
 ```
 </summary>